Want to up your chances of winning the deal? Improve your customer meetings.

 - Based on my objectives, as well as those of the prospect, what is the best order of operations?
 What should I cover first?

 - Do I have buy-in on the agenda from my prospect?

 - How much time do I have and what should be the appropriate allocation of time for each item on the agenda?

 - Am I meeting with a few people or a conference room full of several people?
 If so, how should I engage in asking questions?

 WHEN and WHERE

-The last thing you want is for seemingly minor logistical or technical details to cripple or completely derail what would otherwise could have been a productive meeting.
+The last thing you want is for logistical or technical details to cripple or completely derail what would otherwise have been a productive meeting.
 Access to internet, proper adapters, and working audio/visual are just a few examples.

 - Will my prospect be able to join the conference call without a problem?
 Certain meeting tools require a prior install and there can also be security blockers that can keep your prospect from being able to join a screen-share.